flavio-fernandes/trelliswifi/README.md

 2020-02-22T20:06:06-0500 : 0 : /trelliswifi/battery : {"volts":"3.70","isLow":"no"}
 2020-02-22T20:06:06-0500 : 0 : /trelliswifi/uptime : {"up":"14","mqttUp":"14","dog":"14"}
 2020-02-22T20:06:06-0500 : 0 : /trelliswifi/memory : {"maxMsg":"105","freeKb":"246","minFreeKb":"244","maxAllocKb":"111"}
-2020-02-22T20:06:06-0500 : 0 : /trelliswifi/etc : {"pixelsOn":"0x0000000000000000","lightUnitsSize":"0"}
+2020-02-22T20:06:06-0500 : 0 : /trelliswifi/etc : {"pixelsOn":"0x0000000000000000","lightUnitsSize":"0","watchDog":"no"}
 ```

 More info on each one of the topics you are seeing:

 - /${PREFIX_CONFIGURED}/**buttons**
-  - Gives you 3 hexadecimal values [that represent](https://github.com/flavio-fernandes/trelliswifi/blob/stable/buttons.ino#L5-L7):
+  - Gives you 3 hexadecimal values [that represent](https://github.com/flavio-fernandes/trelliswifi/blob/f9d5205d429969cbee1299608cc529e23655c9d0/src/buttons.cpp#L6-L8):
     - (p) buttons that were pressed and released between 200 milliseconds and 2.4 seconds
     - (l) buttons that were pressed and held for longer than 2.4 seconds
     - (x) buttons held down for longer than 15 seconds
 - /${PREFIX_CONFIGURED}/**battery**
   - Tells you the current battery voltage
-  - Gives an "isLow" boolean, which gets set as _true_ when [battery output is less than 3.45 volts](https://github.com/flavio-fernandes/trelliswifi/blob/stable/trelliswifi.ino#L94-L101)
+  - Gives an "isLow" boolean, which gets set as _true_ when [battery output is less than 3.45 volts](https://github.com/flavio-fernandes/trelliswifi/blob/f9d5205d429969cbee1299608cc529e23655c9d0/src/main.cpp#L79-L88)
 - /${PREFIX_CONFIGURED}/**memory**
-  - Basic runtime info on [memory usage](https://github.com/flavio-fernandes/trelliswifi/blob/stable/myMqttClient.ino#L337-L340) of ESP
+  - Basic runtime info on [memory usage](https://github.com/flavio-fernandes/trelliswifi/blob/f9d5205d429969cbee1299608cc529e23655c9d0/src/net.cpp#L493-L499) of ESP
 - /${PREFIX_CONFIGURED}/**uptime**
   - Gives you info on how long trelliswifi has been operational
     - **up**: minutes since it was turned on
     - **mqttUp**: minutes since last time it connected to MQTT server
     - **dog**: increases every minute, and gets reset when a specific MQTT request is received:
       - mosquitto_pub -h $MQTT -t "/${PREFIX_CONFIGURED}/ping" -m periodic
-      - For more info on how that can be used, see [this commit](https://github.com/flavio-fernandes/trelliswifi/commit/a67e05800810056a37f86ed2c42648838083c641)
+      - For more info on how that is used, see [this code](https://github.com/flavio-fernandes/trelliswifi/blob/f9d5205d429969cbee1299608cc529e23655c9d0/src/net.cpp#L386-L387) and check the box that says 'needs periodic pings' in the web portal.
 - /${PREFIX_CONFIGURED}/**etc**
   - Gives a bitmask in hexadecimal, representing which LEDs are currently on
+  - The current 'needs periodic pings' configuration is available via the 'watchDog' attribute here.
   - It also tells how many _light unit entries_ are in use.
-More on that [later on](https://github.com/flavio-fernandes/trelliswifi/blob/stable/README.md#light-unit-entries), but these are created/deleted via the set/rm commands.
-Keep reading to learn more.
+More on that [later on](https://github.com/flavio-fernandes/trelliswifi#light-unit-entries), but these are created/deleted via the set/rm commands.

 ### Publishing events